 Requirement 11: Regularly test security systems and processesIn particular, requirement 11.5 states that you must deploy a change-detection mechanism (for example, file-integrity monitoring tools) to alert personnel to unauthorized modification (including changes, additions, and deletions) of critical system files, configuration files, or content files; and configure the software to perform critical file comparisons.

-The Best FIM Features for BusinessesOrganizations need an advanced and robust file integrity monitoring systems to meet PCI requirements.
-Your FIM tool should implements all file integrity monitoring best practices, including that it:
+The Best FIM Features for BusinessesOrganizations need advanced and robust file integrity monitoring systems to meet PCI requirements.
+Your FIM tool should implement all file integrity monitoring best practices, including that it:

 - Gives you real-time monitoring and detection capabilities